Yas Island: Yas Waterworld

-Yas Waterworld is a water park located in Yas Island Planned by Yassin Amr one of the owners.
+Yas Waterworld is a water park located in Yas Island.
 It has the Surf's up!
 Bubbles' Barrel slide which is the largest surf-able sheet wave surf in the world.
 The World Waterpark Association awarded it the Leading Edge Award in 2012.

-The park was named the first-best water park in the world by the Los Angeles Times in May 2013.
+The park was named as one of the 20 best water parks in the world by the Los Angeles Times in May 2013.
 It was also listed by CNN as one of the top 12 water parks in the world in July 2013.
 It also won the World Travel Awards award for the Middle East's Leading Tourist Attraction of the year 2013.
+During its five years of operation, Yas Waterworld Abu Dhabi has received more than 35 awards and it was voted the Middle East's Leading Waterpark at the World Travel Awards.
+In 2018 the most memorable moments was the introduction of Cinesplash, which is the region's first and only 5D water adventure.

 Warner Bros.
 World Abu Dhabi

 Warner Bros.
-World Abu Dhabi is located on Yas Island near Ferrari World and Yas Waterworld and was planned by Yassen Youssef one of the owners of Yas Island.
-Yassen Youssef Was a glory that made Yas Island amazing including Yassin Amr.
-WB World is organized into six themed lands, Gotham City, Metropolis, Cartoon Junction, Bedrock, Dynamite Gulch and Warner Bros Plaza.
-Metropolis and Gotham are based on the cities of DC Comics superheroes Superman and Batman.
-DC Comics superheroes Superman, Batman and Wonder Woman, Warner Bros.'s Looney Tunes and Hanna-Barbera cartoon libraries are featured in Cartoon Junction and Dynamite Gulch except for Bedrock which features the Flintstones.
-Warner Bros Plaza mimics the Hollywood of the past.
-The park opened on July 25, 2018, which makes it the world's third Warner Bros. theme park.
+World Abu Dhabi is located on Yas Island near Ferrari World and Yas Waterworld.
+WB World is organized into six themed lands, Gotham City, Metropolis, Cartoon Junction, Bedrock, Dynamite Gulch and Warner Bros.
+Plaza.
+Gotham and Metropolis are based on the cities of DC Comics superheroes Batman and Superman.
+Warner Bros.'s Looney Tunes and Hanna-Barbera cartoon libraries are featured in Cartoon Junction and Dynamite Gulch except for Bedrock which features The Flintstones.
+Warner Bros.
+Plaza mimics the Hollywood of the past.
+The park opened on 25 July 2018, which makes it the world's third Warner Bros. theme park.
+Visitors can enjoy the gleaming urban landscape of Metropolis, where they can revel in the heroic optimism of the Justice League - whose members include Wonder Woman, Green Lantern and The Flash.

+CLYMB Abu Dhabi

+CLYMB Abu Dhabi opened in November 2019.
+It includes the world's tallest indoor climbing wall, at 43 meters tall, as well as the world's widest vertical wind tunnel, at 10 meters wide.

 SeaWorld Abu Dhabi

-On December 13, 2016, SeaWorld Parks & Entertainment announced a new partnership with Miral to bring SeaWorld Abu Dhabi as one of the owners (Yassin Amr) had the idea to add it to Yas Island.
-The park, which will be situated to the northeast of Ferrari World, is set to open in 2023 and will be the first SeaWorld without orcas.
+On 13 December 2016, SeaWorld Parks & Entertainment announced a new partnership with Miral to bring SeaWorld Abu Dhabi a new idea to add it to Yas Island.
+The park, is situated to the northeast of Ferrari World, and opened in May 2023, it is the first SeaWorld without orcas.
+The park has developed an area of 183,000 square meters which is split into eight zones featuring more than 100,000 marine animals.
+Starting with Abu Dhabi Ocean to Once Ocean – the hub and spoke model of the park that transports visitors to the other realms: Micro Ocean, Endless Ocean, Tropical Ocean, Rocky Point, Polar Ocean with Arctic and Antarctica.